+There was no effect of NIV on lung function in either group.
 There was no improvement in lung function in either group.

 Long term NIV can be considered in patients with severe stable COPD and hypercapnia.
 Such patients should be referred to a centre with expertise in home NIV.